emqx/emqx-docs/en_US/access-control/authn/jwt.md

 The Access Control List (ACL) is an optional function to control the permissions of the client after login.
 A private Claim `acl` is defined to carry a list of publish and subscribe permissions in the JWT.

 ::: tip
 ACL rules returned by JWT will be checked before all Authorizers.
-For details, see [Authorization](../authz/authz.md).
+For details, see [Authorization Check Priority](../authz/authz.md#authorization-check-priority).
 :::

 :::: tabs type:board-card